nschiett/fishualize/README.md

 The color scales
 ================

-The package contains one color scale per species.
-The amount of color scales/species will expand over time.
-To get a list of fish species that are available, run `fish_palettes()`.
+The package contains one scale per species, defined by five dominant colors.
+The number of fishualized species will expand over time.
+For a list of fish species that are currently available, run `fish_palettes()`.
-An overview of the color scales can be found [here](https://nschiett.github.io/fishualize/articles/overview_colors.html).
+A visual overview of the color scales can be found [here](https://nschiett.github.io/fishualize/articles/overview_colors.html).

 Usage
 =====

-The `fish()` function produces the fish color scale based on your favourite species, indicated by ‘option’.
+The `fish()` function produces the fish color scale based on your favorite species, which can be specified using ‘option’ = “Your\_favorite” or fish\_palettes()\[\] with the number of your species specified.

-For base plots, use the `fish()` function to generate a palette:
+For base R plots, use the `fish()` function to generate a palette:

 ``` r
 pal <- fish(256, option = "Trimma_lantana")